Tropical trigonal curves: Moduli of tropical trigonal curves and tropical trigonal covers

-\begin{proof}[Proof of Proposition \ref{prp:adm}] Since the \emph{local Riemann-Hurwitz equation} is closed by contraction, we can always assume our graph to be weightless and the stabilization of a $3$-ladder $G_T$.
-Then the left hand-side of \eqref{eq:RH} is $2$ while the right hand side is,
+\begin{proof} Since the local Riemann-Hurwitz equation is closed by contraction, we can always assume our graph to be weightless and the stabilization of a $3$-ladder $G_T$.
+Then the left hand-side of~\eqref{eq:RH} is $2$ while the right hand side is,

-We also observed, in the proof of Theorem \ref{th:max_cells}, that maximal $3$-edge connected trigonal graphs are such that $m_{\varphi}(v)=1$ for any vertex.
+We also observed, in the proof of Theorem~\ref{th:max_cells}, that maximal $3$-edge connected trigonal graphs are such that $m_{\varphi}(v)=1$ for any vertex.

 Moreover, from our construction of the harmonic morphism in the $3$-edge connected case we have $\mu_\psi(e)=1$ for any $e$ which is sent to an edge of the tree.
 Since $\psi$ has no contraction, then $\mu_\psi(e)=1$ for any $e\in E_x(G_{\operatorname{src}})$, hence equality holds. \end{proof}